KFAB

 Early years in Lincoln

-Just before signing on, the station was licensed on November 8, 1924.
-It was owned by the Nebraska Buick Auto Company in Lincoln.[4]
+Just before signing on, the station received its license on November 8, 1924.
+It was owned by the Nebraska Buick Auto Company in Lincoln.[5]
 Initially, it was given the call sign KFRR from an alphabetic list maintained by the United States Department of Commerce.
-However, at the request of Nebraska Buick's owner Harold E. Sidles, prior to the station's December 4 debut,[5] the call sign KFAB was substituted, reportedly standing for "Keep Following A Buick".[6]
+However, Nebraska Buick's owner Harold E. Sidles made a request to Washington prior to the station's December 4 debut.[6]
+He asked for the call letters KFAB, reportedly standing for "Keep Following A Buick".[7]

 On November 11, 1928, under the provisions of the Federal Radio Commission's General Order 40, KFAB was reassigned to a "clear channel" frequency of 770 kilocycles.[8]
 In a shared-time arrangement, it could broadcast unlimited hours during the day but had to divide nighttime operations with Chicago's co-channel WBBM.[9]

-KFAB was originally on the NBC Red Network.
-But it became a CBS Radio Network affiliate the week of January 5, 1932.[9]
-Beginning in 1934,[10] KFAB and WBBM synchronized their transmissions via a telephone line that ran from the WBBM transmitter outside Chicago to the KFAB site near Lincoln, thus allowing simultaneous nighttime operation and providing a nearly coast-to-coast CBS signal on their shared frequency.
+KFAB was originally aired NBC Red Network programs.
+But it became a CBS Radio Network affiliate the week of January 5, 1932.[10]
+Beginning in 1934,[11] KFAB and WBBM synchronized their transmissions via a telephone line that ran from the WBBM transmitter outside Chicago to the KFAB site near Lincoln, thus allowing simultaneous nighttime operation and providing a nearly coast-to-coast CBS signal on their shared frequency.
 In March 1941, as part of the implementation of the North American Regional Broadcasting Agreement (NARBA), KFAB and WBBM were shifted to 780 kilocycles.

 Move to Omaha